-- > Our boiler/electrical switchgear/meter cupboard is not accessible to the children. - Fires, heaters, electric sockets, wires and leads are properly guarded and the children are taught not to touch them. - > There are sufficient sockets to prevent overloading. - > The temperature of hot water is controlled to prevent scalds. - Lighting and ventilation is adequate in all areas including storage areas.
+- All electrical appliances are checked annually as part of the Featherstone Wood School's safety check and a "passed" sticker will be attached to all tested electrical items. - > Our boiler/electrical switchgear/meter cupboard is not accessible to the children. - Fires, heaters, electric sockets, wires and leads are properly guarded and the children are taught not to touch them. - > There are sufficient sockets to prevent overloading. - > The temperature of hot water is controlled to prevent scalds. - Lighting and ventilation is adequate in all areas including storage areas.